delta592/asitop/docs/TESTING.md

 2. Review test examples in the test files
 3. Read the error messages carefully
 4. Use `pytest -vv` for detailed output
+5. Run `make check` to see all quality checks
-5. Open an issue on GitHub with test output
+6. Open an issue on GitHub with test output